RMS Mauretania's First-Class Accommodations: A Voyage into Edwardian Elegance

 The rooms are upholstered in deep pink, and a fine sixteenth-century tapestry at one end of the lower apartment gives an admirable effect.

-The floor of the lower dining room and other apartments are laid with parquetry by the Turpins Company, of London, and the carpet is in a pleasing tone of cerise red.
+The Turpins Company of London laid the parquetry floor of the lower dining room and other apartments, and the carpet is in a pleasing cerise red tone.

 The long tables usually found in the older Atlantic liners' dining saloons have been discarded, and small tables have been adopted in both the lower and upper dining saloons.

-In the lower saloon, the tables accommodate from 5 to 14 passengers, and in the upper saloon, parties of from 2 to 6 persons can be seated at each table.
+In the lower saloon, the tables accommodate from 5 to 14 passengers.
+In the upper saloon, parties of from 2 to 6 persons can be seated at each table.

 The lower room, which is 87 feet long, extends the ship's full width and is thus almost square and provides seating accommodation for 328 passengers.